Safergambling

-At Super Free Bets, we believe strongly that gambling should only ever be a form of entertainment, and to keep it that way, you need to be able to stay in control.
-That’s why we’re committed to responsible gambling, and why we will always take action when you need support, even if that means unsubscribing you from our emails or helping you to hide our adverts.
+At Good.Choice Sports, we believe strongly that gambling should only ever be a form of entertainment, and to keep it that way, you need to be able to stay in control.
+That's why we're committed to responsible gambling, and why we will always take action when you need support, even if that means unsubscribing you from our emails or helping you to hide our adverts.

-Have a look at the advice and guidance below, and if you are in need of further support, please use the contact details provided.
+Have a look at the advice and guidance below for details of how to stay in control of your play, and if you are in need of further support, please use the contact details provided.

 Gambling is first and foremost a form of entertainment, and this should be your reason for playing.
 Never play with an expectation to get money back.